MSIA/2020-msia423-dimitrov-boardgameRecommendations/README.md

 Then, to run the entire pipeline and produce a local SQLite database:

 - Set your AWS credentials in `config/aws_credentials.env`.
+- Specify the S3 bucket to upload to in `config/config.yml`.
-- Specify the S3 bucket to upload/download from in `config/config.yml`.
+- Specify the S3 bucket to download from in `config/config.yml`.
+In most cases, this should be the same as the upload bucket.
 - Finally:

 ```bash